ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+A magician was driving down the street and then he turned into a driveway.

 [
-Mon Oct 20 00:29:55 UTC 2025
+Tue Oct 21 00:27:39 UTC 2025
  ]